Privacy Policy

 - we may not be able to provide you with information about services that you may want, including information about special promotions; or

-- we may be unable to tailor the content of our website to your preferences and your experience of our website may not be as enjoyable or useful.
+- we may be unable to tailor the content of our website to your preferences and your experience of our Site may not be as enjoyable or useful.

 Site User Tracking Experience

-- Data collected via these Google products is not linked with any personally identifiable information you submit while on our Site.
+Data collected via these Google products is not linked with any personally identifiable information you submit while visiting our Site.

 Cookies

-- When you access our Site, we may send a "cookie" (which is a small summary file containing a unique ID number) to your computer.
-This enables us to recognise your computer and greet you each time you visit our website.
+When you access our Site, we may send a "cookie" (which is a small summary file containing a unique ID number) to your computer.
+This enables us to recognise your computer and greet you each time you visit our Site.

-- We also use cookies to measure traffic patterns, to determine which areas of our website have been visited and to measure transaction patterns in the aggregate.
+We also use cookies to measure traffic patterns, to determine which areas of our Site have been visited and to measure transaction patterns in the aggregate.

-- The website may contain content and sharing tools embedded from various social networks.
+The Site may contain content and sharing tools embedded from various social networks.
 These suppliers may use and place cookies on your device.

 Security

-- As our website is linked to the Internet, and the Internet is inherently insecure, we cannot provide any assurance regarding the security of transmission of information you communicate to us online.
+As our Site is linked to the Internet, and the Internet is inherently insecure, we cannot provide any assurance regarding the security of transmission of information you communicate to us online.

 Links

-- We provide links to websites outside of our website, as well as to third party websites.
-These linked sites are not under our control, and we cannot accept responsibility for the conduct of companies linked to our website.
+We provide links to third party websites which are outside of and independent to our Site.
+These linked sites are not under our control, and we cannot accept responsibility for the conduct of companies that operate these linked websites.

 - suppliers and other third parties with whom we have commercial relationships, for business, marketing, and related purposes;